gorilla-devs/GDLauncher-Carbon/apps/website/src/articles/curseforge-partnership-announcement.md

 Right now the entire app is written in (unoptimized) React, including all the system operations, networking, logic, etc. This is an issue since NodeJS is single threaded and running both the UI and business logic on it is not ideal.
 React is also not very performant when it comes to rendering.

 In the rewrite, all the native operations will be done in [Rust](https://rust-lang.org) on a separate thread, taking advantage of Rust's blazingly fast speed.
-The UI will be written in [SolidJS](https://solidjs.com) which is a super lightweight library with close to vanills-JS performance.
+The UI will be written in [SolidJS](https://solidjs.com) which is a super lightweight library with close to vanills-js performance.

 ## What about translations?
 Will it support \_\_ language?